A Guide: How To Prepare Your Home For Coronavirus

 Should I stock up on food and meds?

 The reason to stock up on certain products now isn't so much to avoid potential shortages in the event of an outbreak but to practice what experts call social distancing.
 Basically, you want to avoid crowds to minimize your risk of catching the disease.
-If COVID-19 is spreading in your community, the last place you want to be is in line at a crowded grocery or drug store.
+If COVID-19 is spreading in your community, the last place you want to be is in line at a crowded grocery store or drugstore.

-If you take daily medications – for example, blood pressure pills – make sure you have enough to last a couple of weeks, suggests Katz — as long as you can get approval for an extended supply from your insurance provider.
+If you take daily medications — for example, blood pressure pills — make sure you have enough to last a couple of weeks, suggests Katz, as long as you can get approval for an extended supply from your insurance provider.

-Also worth pre-buying: fever reducers like acetaminophen or ibuprofen, says Dr. Edith Bracho-Sanchez, a pediatrician with Columbia University Medical Center.
+Also worth pre-buying: fever reducers like acetaminophen or ibuprofen, says Edith Bracho-Sanchez, a pediatrician with Columbia University Medical Center.

-Think about adding enough non-perishable foods to your pantry to carry you through for a couple of weeks, adds Amesh Adalja, an infectious disease physician and a senior scholar at the Johns Hopkins Center for Health Security.
+Think about adding enough nonperishable foods to your pantry to carry you through for a couple of weeks, adds Amesh Adalja, an infectious disease physician and a senior scholar at Johns Hopkins University's Center for Health Security.

-Bracho-Sanchez suggests having on hand your go-to sickbed foods like chicken or vegetable broth and crackers in case of illness, as well as hydrating drinks like Gatorade and Pedialyte for kids (though so far, kids seem less vulnerable to COVID-19).
+Bracho-Sanchez suggests having on hand your go-to sickbed foods, like chicken or vegetable broth and crackers in case of illness, as well as hydrating drinks such as Gatorade and Pedialyte for kids (though so far, kids seem less vulnerable to COVID-19).
 That's because if you do get sick, you want to be ready to ride it out at home if need be.
-So far, 80 percent of COVID-19 cases have been mild.
+So far, 80% of COVID-19 cases have been mild.
 (Think cold or flu symptoms.)

 Are special cleaning supplies needed?

 We still don't know exactly how long the coronavirus that causes COVID-19 can survive on surfaces.
-But Dr. Stephen Morse, a professor of epidemiology at Columbia University Medical Center, says what we know from other coronaviruses is that most household cleansers — like bleach wipes or alcohol — will kill them.
+But Stephen Morse, a professor of epidemiology at Columbia University Medical Center, says what we know from other coronaviruses is that most household cleansers — such as bleach wipes or alcohol — will kill them.

-Even wiping down surfaces with soap and water should do the trick, he says, because this coronavirus has a lipid envelope around it – like a coat that keeps the RNA inside the viral particle.
+Even wiping down surfaces with soap and water should do the trick, he says, because this coronavirus has a lipid envelope around it — like a coat that keeps the RNA inside the viral particle.
 And soap is a detergent that can break down lipids.
-"We use them to take grease and oil — which is a lipid — off our dishes," he notes.
+"We use them to take grease and oil, which is a lipid, off our dishes," he notes.

-If COVID-19 does start circulating in your community, or there's someone sick at home, plan on cleaning surfaces that get touched frequently — like kitchen counters and bathroom faucets — several times a day, says Dr. Trish Perl, chief of the infectious disease division at UT Southwestern Medical Center.
+If COVID-19 does start circulating in your community or there's someone sick at home, plan on cleaning surfaces that get touched frequently — such as kitchen counters and bathroom faucets — several times a day, says Dr. Trish Perl, chief of the infectious disease division at UT Southwestern Medical Center.
 That advice, she says, comes from studies on other diseases "where they've shown that if you do clean up the environment, you can actually decrease the amount of virus that is on hard surfaces significantly."

 What about face masks?